Our Committees

 All of the committee's activities are done communally: there are no private beds.
 There is a small team of regular Gardening volunteers that helps to lead the work.
 Two of those volunteers, Julianna and Nancy H., will serve as co-chairs of the Gardening Committee for 2026.

-Work sessions are held Thursday evenings and on alternating Saturday or Sunday mornings (see our calendar here).
+Starting in April, work sessions are held Thursday evenings and on alternating Saturday or Sunday mornings (see our calendar here).
 No prior gardening experience is necessary and tasks can always be tailored to people’s abilities.

 Compost